TheMomentumAI/crossfhir/README.md

 ./bin/crossfhir pull --url s3://fhir-bucket/fhir-export-123
 ```

+## FAQ

+> Why not convert all the JSON data to relational data too, and only store everything in SQL after that?

+Converting all in non-lossy way will produce **thousands** of tables, which will be hard to work with and
+it is very complex task.
+The implementation to solve this issue is [SQL on FHIR](https://sql-on-fhir.org/ig/latest/StructureDefinition-ViewDefinition.html)

 ## Contribution

 We are open to, and grateful for, any contributions made by the community.

+The approach to PostgreSQL tables and jsonb is inspired by the [fhirbase](https://github.com/fhirbase/fhirbase) project by HealthSamurai.
+Many thanks to the creators and maintainers!

 <a href="https://github.com/TheMomentumAI/crossfhir/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=TheMomentumAI/crossfhir" />
 </a>

 ## License